-Along with flat and decline bench presses, an incline bench press promotes chest growth in many ways.
-However, is the incline bench harder than the other traditional bench press variations?
+Along with flat and decline bench presses, this exercise promotes chest growth in many ways.
+However, is it harder than the other traditional bench press variations?
 If so, why and why does it matter?

 All these are what we’re going to focus on in this post.
 By the end of this article, you’ll know whether an incline bench is more challenging.
 Also, we’ll offer some tips to leverage your benching options to achieve a bigger and stronger chest.

 Is Incline Bench Harder Than Flat Bench Press?

 Yes.
 It is harder than a flat bench press for many reasons: